 Characteristic forms of trade and commercial organization.
 A group of economic ideas useful for understanding these.
 Assigned readings: Michelle Craig MacDonald, "The Early American Economic Landscape".
 Benjamin Franklin contract to sell a half interest in his printing business (1748).
 [If you have a chance, lease look closely at the Ben-on-a-bench statue before reading this.]
 American Fur Company (i.e. John Jacob Astor dba ...) voyageur contract (early 1800s).
 Correspondence between Mathew Carey, printer of Philadelphia, and his traveling salesman Mason Locke Weems (1796-1809).
 Excerpts from Commonwealth v.
 Pullis (the Philadelphia Cordwainers case) (1806).
 In-class slide show: Colonial America and colonial and Federal Philadelphia (social and economic) In-class handout: Documents and subsequent correspondence of Carey, mainly on his standing-type Bible.

-Class 3 September 19 Industrial revolution(s) in textiles and the idea of a corporation Main subjects: Further useful economic ideas.
+Class 3 (February 1) Industrial revolution(s) in textiles and the idea of a corporation Main subjects: Further useful economic ideas.
 The New England industrialization in textiles in Rhode Island and Massachusetts from an entrepreneurial and managerial perspective.
 Philadelphia firm practice and trade organization story as an alternative approach.
 Assigned readings: Samuel Slater contract with William Almy and Smith Brown (1790).
 An Act defining the General powers and Duties of Manufacturing Corporations (1809).
 An Act to incorporate the Boston Manufacturing Company (1813).
 Articles of Agreement between the Associates of the "Boston Manufacturing Company," previous to the Organization of the Corporation (1813).
 Nathan Appleton "The Introduction of the Power Loom, and the Origin of Lowell" memoir (1858).
 Excerpt from Charles Dickens, American Notes for General Circulation ["An American Railroad and Lowell"] (1842).
-In-class slide show: Textile technology, the New England landscape, the New England industrialization, and some human resources history of Lowell In-class handouts: Table from Eric Hilt, "When Did Ownership Separate from Control?".
+In-class slide show: Textile technology, the New England landscape, the New England industrialization, and some human resources history of Lowell In-class handouts: Table from Eric Hilts, "When Did Ownership Separate from Control?".
 Various observations on the organization of the Philadelphia trade at mid-century sourced from Philip Scranton's Proprietary Capitalism.
-[If you should go to the flicks at the Ritz at the Bourse the weekend before, assuming anyone still actually goes to the flicks in person, pause to eyeball the Bourse building across the street just north of the Ritz before or after going in.]
-NB: No class on Monday, September 26th-religious observances Class 4 October 3 More on corporations and some (good) on railroads Main subjects: Delaware goes Whaling.
+[If you should go to the flicks at the Ritz at the Bourse the weekend before, assuming anyone will be going to the flicks anytime soon, pause to eyeball the Bourse building across the street just north of the Ritz before or after going in.]
+Class 4 (February 8) More on corporations and some (good) on railroads Main subjects: Delaware goes Whaling.
 Development of a national transportation and communications infrastructure.
 The coming of the railroads.
 The challenges of running one effectively.
 Assigned readings: Materials on Delaware Whaling and incorporation.
 Albert Fink, "Classification of Operating Expenses" from the Annual Report of the Louisville and Nashville Railroad for 1874.
+Edgar Thompson, "Pennsylvania Railroad 1857 Report".
+[Should you pass through 30th Street Station before this class, take a moment to look at the sculptural panels in the large foyer to the north of the lobby (on the way, e.g. to the bathrooms).]
+Assigned video: "Moby Dick" YouTubes.
+(See the week's Study Questions for links).